 4.1 Motivation for ENet: Hyperpath Stretching

 When RTI is not available, alternatives that do not serve the same platform or stop cannot be part of the same hyperpath for the Strategic traveller.
 This is because the strategy "Take whatever comes first" requires that the traveller can actually observe (and access) which line comes first.
 In our simulation it is assumed that stops A and E as well as C and F are not visible from one another and therefore lines departing from A and E, or C and F respectively, cannot be part of the same hyperpath (We note that the assumption regarding A and E is not consistent with the nil walking times from the origin to both of them.
 As mentioned, we had to retain it to allow an easy comparison with the S&F assignment in the absence of RTI).
 L5 is made up of two segments, with on-board travel times of 20 and 7 min and an average frequency of 2.5 min.
 Hypothesising exponential headways and uniform arrival of passengers as in S&F, the expected travel time of the line is 29.5 min.
 It follows that the line is not considered by the traveller at Z1 if RTI is not available because the expected travel time of SFNet is 27.75 min for the Strategic traveller without RTI.
-Analogously, L5 is not attractive at node C because the expected travel time to the destination using it is 12.5 min whereas the set of the two original S&F lines has an expected travel time of 11.5 min.
+Analogously, L5 is not attractive at stop C because the expected travel time to the destination using it is 12.5 min whereas the set of the two original S&F lines has an expected travel time of 11.5 min.

 4.2 Monte Carlo Simulation